Employment

 Details

-I led firmware bring-up across 15+ MCU-based subsystems within the sequencer, establishing reliable communication and control between sensors, actuators, and fluidic components.
-This included defining interfaces, bringing hardware online, and debugging issues at the boundary between embedded code and higher-level system behavior.
-On the software side, I developed control-layer components within a Linux-based C++ environment to interface with custom MCU firmware.
-This required coordinating timing, data flow, and system state across multiple layers, where small mismatches could propagate into larger system issues.
-A significant part of the work involves verification—ensuring real-time behavior, timing accuracy, and correct sequencing of operations under complex workflows.
-Many issues only appear when subsystems interact, so debugging often means working backward from system-level behavior to isolate root causes across hardware and software.
-The work is highly cross-disciplinary, requiring close collaboration with electrical, software, and scientific teams to ensure the system operates reliably as a whole, not just at the component level.
+I led firmware bring-up across more than 15 MCU-based subsystems within the sequencing platform, enabling reliable communication and coordinated control between sensors, actuators, and fluidic components.
+This involved defining interfaces, bringing new hardware online, and ensuring subsystems operated correctly both independently and as part of the larger system.
+In parallel, I developed control-layer components within a Linux-based C++ environment to interface with custom MCU firmware.
+The work required careful coordination of timing, data flow, and system state across multiple layers, where small inconsistencies could cascade into broader system issues if not addressed early.
+A significant portion of the role focused on system-level verification and integration, ensuring correct sequencing of operations and timing behavior under complex workflows.
+Many issues only emerged through subsystem interaction, requiring a methodical approach to tracing behavior across hardware and software boundaries to identify and resolve root causes.
+The work was highly cross-disciplinary, involving close collaboration with electrical, software, and scientific teams to ensure the system operated reliably as a cohesive whole.
+The end result was a platform that behaved predictably under real operating conditions, not just in isolated testing.

 Work Spotlight